 Sheet backsplashes are in sharp contrast from those that are constructed of hundreds of smaller individual units such as tiles, which in turn create grouted seams.
 Seams collect dirt, need maintenance in the form of sealing, and can eventually fail.

-- Height: Height is at least 18", as that is the minimum distance between countertops and the bottom edge of wall cabinets.
-Sheet backsplashes never have horizontal seams.
+- Height: Height is at least 18 inches, as that is the minimum distance between countertops and the bottom edge of wall cabinets.
+Sheet backsplashes rarely have horizontal seams.

 - Length: Length is determined by the type of material you use, as some sheets have maximum production lengths.
-Granite slabs tend to be no longer than 105", solid surface (i.e. Corian) materials no more than 140" long, and retail-level sheet laminates max out at 144".
+Granite slabs tend to be no longer than 105 inches; solid surface (for instance, brand name Corian) materials no more than 140 inches long, and retail-level sheet laminates max out at 144 inches.

-- Usually One Sheet, but Not Always: While one large piece is typically used as a sheet backsplash, some are formed from several large bonded panels.
+- Single-Sheet: While one large piece is typically used as a sheet backsplash, some are formed from several large bonded panels.
 As long as these panels are imperceptibly seamed, they too qualify as sheet backsplashes.
 Solid surface and quartz are examples of two counter materials that can be bonded with nearly invisible seams.

-- Costs: Kitchen and bath designer Nicolette Patton says that the installed cost for sheet glass backsplashes is about $40 to $60 per square foot.
+- Costs: The installed cost for sheet glass backsplashes is about $50 to $80 per square foot.
 Quartz, stone, and solid surface backsplashes cost the same per square foot as countertop materials.
-A do-it-yourself laminate sheet backsplash can be installed for less than $5 per square foot.
+A basic stock do-it-yourself laminate sheet backsplash can be installed for less than $5 per square foot.

-- Typically Solid Color/Texture: Solid color sheet backsplashes remain the most popular—a function of back-coated glass being the most popular material.
+- Colors: Solid color sheet backsplashes remain the most popular—a function of back-coated glass being the most popular material.

-- Other Graphics Available: Large sheets of veined, striated marble are found in many kitchens.
+- Graphics: Large sheets of veined, striated marble are found in many kitchens.
 Laminate offers the widest range of non-solid visuals.
-One design blogger notes that she used a linen-look Formica for her sheet backsplash–Jonathan Adler Collection Crème Lacquered Linen pattern.
+Some designers like to use linen-look laminate for their sheet backsplashes.

-- Easy to Clean: Continuous sheets mean no seams or cracks.
+- Cleaning: Continuous sheets mean no seams or cracks.
 Seams and cracks harbor food particles and other debris that hinder wipe downs.

-- No Seam Sealing: Because tile grout is porous, it needs to be sealed right after installation and then again on a regular basis.
+- Seams: Because tile grout is porous, it needs to be sealed right after installation and then again on a regular basis.

-- Up-to-Date Looks: Sheet backsplashes are found in many high-end kitchens.
+- Appearance: Sheet backsplashes are found in many high-end kitchens.
 If you want to impart a premium look on an ordinary kitchen, a continuous backsplash is one way to do this.

-- Finish Coat Cannot Scratch Off: In the case of glass sheet backsplashes, the paint coat is applied to the back side of the glass and cannot scratch off from daily use.
+- No-Scratch Finish: In the case of glass sheet backsplashes, the paint coat is applied to the backside of the glass and cannot scratch off from daily use.

 - Professional Installation: Due to the large size of the material, sheet backsplash installation is usually best left in the hands of professional technicians.